BRAIN-TO/GIRFReco.jl/README.md

    ]
    ```
    - Your prompt should now say `pkg>` instead of `julia>`
+   - All the following commands are within the `pkg>` prompt.
    - If you have to get back to the julia prompt later, press `CTRL+C`
 5. Within the package cmd line, activate the project environment:
     ```